Chicken tikka biryani, layers of spiced basmati rice, slow-cooked onions & chunks of homemade tikka, the perfect Indian comfort food treat.

-- Mix together all of the ingredients for the chicken marinade including the chicken and allow to sit at room temperature for at least 1 hour.
+- Mix together all of the ingredients for the chicken tikka (apart from the chicken) in a bowl and mix well.

 Prepare the Rice

-- Now add all of the ingredients for the par boiled rice into a pan with the cold water and bring to a rolling boil.
+- Add all of the remaining ingredients for the rice into a pan (15-16cm or 6") with the cold water and bring to a rolling boil.

 - Heat the cooking oil in a heavy based pan over a medium high heat.

-- Reduce the heat to low-medium and add in the onion and allow to slowly cook until the onions caramalise, this should take approximately 45 minutes.
+- Reduce the heat to low-medium and add in the onion and allow to slowly cook until the onions caramelise, this should take approximately 45 minutes.

 - Deseed the tomato and cut the flesh into a 1cm dice (discard the seeds).

 - Stir in the turmeric, ground coriander, raisins and tomatoes stir and set aside until you are ready to build the biryani.

 - This will fit neatly into a 1-1.2 litre baking dish or two separate 500-600ml baking dishes, I prefer the latter.